dashingsoft/pyarmor/docs/tutorial/advanced.rst

 Then obfuscate script again to make it works.

+When obfuscated scripts start, it uses :envvar:`LANG` as runtime language code.
+If there is no matched language, default language is used.

 :envvar:`PYARMOR_LANG` could be used to set runtime language.
 If it's set, the obfuscated scripts ignore :envvar:`LANG`.
 For example, force the obfuscated scripts ``obf_foo.py`` to use lang ``zh_TW`` by this way::

     export PYARMOR_LANG=zh_TW